LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/21-dns.md

 In this section, you'll instrument CoreDNS to find the most abusive DNS clients.

+CoreDNS is running in your cluster already, in the `kube-system` namespace.
+The deployment is named `coredns`.
+CoreDNS is configured with a file named `Corefile`, mounted from a ConfigMap named `coredns`.

 ## Metrics

 The CoreDNS integration is installed by default using autodiscovery based on the image name.